Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Experimental Setup Details

 where $\text{rank}(\cdot)$ denotes the operation that assigns ranks to the elements in the vector, and $\text{Corr}(\cdot, \cdot)$ is the Pearson correlation coefficient applied to these ranks.

-\paragraph{Annualized Return (AR)} The AR in this study measures the simple arithmetic average rate of return per year generated by a portfolio.
+\paragraph{Annualized Excess Return (AER)} The AER measures the simple arithmetic average rate of excess return per year generated by a portfolio against a market benchmark.
 For our long-only strategy, at each rebalancing period $t$, we select the top-$k$ assets with the highest predicted returns $f_{i,t}$.
-Assuming these $k$ assets are equally weighted, the portfolio return for the period $t+1$, denoted $R_{p,t+1}$, is:
+The portfolio's performance is based on the realized excess returns of these assets.
+Let $r^e_{i,t+1}$ denote the realized excess return of asset $i$ over the market benchmark for the period from $t$ to $t+1$.
+Assuming the $k$ selected assets are equally weighted, the portfolio's excess return for the period $t+1$, denoted $R_{p,t+1}$, is the average of the individual assets' excess returns:

 where $\text{TopK}_t$ is the set of $k$ assets with the highest predicted returns based on $\mathbf{f}_t$.
-The AR, calculated as the arithmetic mean of per-period portfolio returns scaled to an annual figure, over $T_p$ portfolio holding periods is then:
+The AER, calculated as the arithmetic mean of these per-period portfolio excess returns scaled to an annual figure, over $T_p$ portfolio holding periods is then:

-where $R_{p,j}$ is the portfolio return in the $j$-th holding period, $T_p$ is the total number of holding periods in the backtest, and $P$ is the number of holding periods in a year (e.g., $P=252$ for daily rebalancing, $P=12$ for monthly rebalancing).
+where $R_{p,j}$ is the portfolio excess return over the benchmark in the $j$-th holding period, $T_p$ is the total number of holding periods in the backtest, and $P$ is the number of holding periods in a year (e.g., $P=252$ for daily rebalancing, $P=12$ for monthly rebalancing).

-\paragraph{Information Ratio (IR)} The IR measures the risk-adjusted return of the portfolio using the arithmetic annualized return.
-It is defined as the AR divided by its annualized volatility:
+\paragraph{Information Ratio (IR)} The IR measures the risk-adjusted excess return of the portfolio.
+It is defined as the Annualized Excess Return divided by its annualized volatility:

-where $\text{AR}$ is the simple annualized return calculated as per Eq.~\eqref{eq:ar_simple}, and $\sigma(R_p)$ is the standard deviation of the \textit{per-period} portfolio returns $R_{p,j}$ over the $T_p$ holding periods.
+where AER is the Annualized Excess Return calculated as per Eq.~\eqref{eq:aer_simple}, and $\sigma(R_p)$ is the standard deviation of the \textit{per-period} portfolio excess returns $R_{p,j}$ over the $T_p$ holding periods.
 A higher IR indicates better return per unit of risk.